mariopicassounc/mariopicassounc/README.md

 - 👋 Hi, I’m @mariopicassounc.
 Computer science student at FAMAF UNC.
 -
-- 👀 I’m interested in security and performance in Ethereum smart contracts.
+- 👀 I’m interested in security and gas optimization in Ethereum smart contracts.
 -
 - 🌱 I’m currently learning how the virtual machine of Ethereum works.
 -